ampersandcastles/willowmecreations/Readme.md

 ## License

 This website is licensed under the [MIT License](LICENSE).
 Feel free to explore the code, but please respect the intellectual property and creative efforts behind Willow Me Creations.
+Or don't.
+I used AI to build a fair amount of this.

 &copy; 2023 Willow Me Creations